tien315/FNAL-Unity-Project/Documentation/5_more_randomizers.md

 In the main tutorial, we randomized the position and rotation of the cube.
 However, the Perception Package supports much more sophisticated environment randomization.
 In this (optional) section we will create a richer and more varied environment by adding one more Randomizer to our scene.

 In addition to the `YRotationRandomizer` and the `RobotArmObjectPositionRandomizer`, we have designed one more Randomizer:
-* The `CameraRandomizer` randomizes an object's position and rotation relative to a fixed starting pose, over a specified range.
+* The `CameraRandomizer` randomizes a camera's rotation at a fixed position, over a specified range.
 We will apply this to the camera, to make our trained model more robust to small inaccuracies in placing the real camera.

 ### Randomizing the Camera Pose